Original Launch Date: December 27, 2012

 Changes in how mashups are processed allow them to now play on mobile devices using a web browser.
 Media-rich learning can happen anywhere students can access Learn.

-Video Everywhere is included as part of the update to SP 11.
+Record From Webcam (Video Everywhere) is included as part of the update to SP 11.